rsdoiel/antenna/planet.md

 ---

-## Fresh Iran, Israel strikes as Trump weighs US involvement
+## Iran could produce nuclear weapon 'within weeks', says US

 date: 2025-06-19, from: RTÉ News

-Iran and Israel have traded further air attacks as US President Donald Trump kept the world guessing about whether the United States would join Israel's bombardment of Iranian nuclear facilities.
+Iran could produce a nuclear weapon in the space of a "couple of weeks," the White House has said, as US President Donald Trump debated whether to take military action against the Islamic republic.

 <br>